can123oz/Aml-Service/README.md

 To ensure that database updates and Kafka message publishing are done reliably and consistently, we implement the **Transactional Outbox Pattern**.
 This decouples database transactions from Kafka delivery and helps ensure at-least-once delivery guarantees without introducing dual-write inconsistencies.

-1. `Transaction` is saved and an associated `TransactionOutbox` entry is created in a single transaction.
+1. `TransactionEntity` is saved and an associated `TransactionOutboxEntity` entry is created in a single transaction.
-2. A scheduled processor (`OutboxProcessor`) periodically polls `TransactionOutbox` for pending entries and publishes them to Kafka.
+2. A scheduled processor (`OutboxProcessor`) periodically polls `TransactionOutboxEntity` for pending entries and publishes them to Kafka.
 3. Once published, the outbox status is updated (or marked as failed if Kafka publishing fails).
 4. Old processed outbox entries are deleted after a retention period to keep the database lean.